tigrisdata/tigris-os-docs/docs/buckets/public-bucket.md

 }
 ```

-Now, we can now access this file without any authentication.
+Now, anyone can read this file without authentication.

 ### Path-style request